 Our unique services are utilised by governments, conservationists, biologists, ecologists, developers, utility providers and wildlife organisations.
 Conservation Dogs provide a far less invasive, simpler, faster, highly efficient and cost effective method of searching.

 Please find below information on our great crested newt detection dogs and bat carcass detection dogs.
 Further information on Conservation Dogs can also be found here.

 Great Crested Newt Detection Dogs

 Great crested newts (GCN) are a protected species, and so their disturbance or destruction is illegal.
-GCN’s are protected under the Wildlife and Countryside Act 1981, and great crested newts are also classified as European Protected Species (EPS) under The Conservation of Habitats and Species Regulations 2010
+GCN’s are protected under the Wildlife and Countryside Act 1981.
+In addition, great crested newts are also classified as European Protected Species (EPS) under The Conservation of Habitats and Species Regulations 2010.

 GCN’s on construction sites have to be trapped and relocated to ponds away from any building work.

 Clearing areas of protected and endangered species can be costly and time consuming.
 Working closely with the construction industry and ecologists, our specially trained detection dogs can make this process quicker, more efficient and more cost effective.